Benjamin Jeannot

-Benjamin Jeannot (born 22 January 1992) is a French former professional footballer who lastly played as a striker for Ligue 2 club Caen.
+Benjamin Jeannot (/fr/; born 22 January 1992) is a French former professional footballer who lastly played as a striker for Ligue 2 club Caen.

 A French youth international, Jeannot starred for his nation at under-16, under-17, and under-18 level.
 With the under-17 team, Jeannot played at the 2009 UEFA European Under-17 Football Championship in Germany.

 Career

 Early career

 Jeannot began his career with local club AS Dommartin-les-Toul in September 1999.
 In June 2002, he joined professional club AS Nancy.
 While in the club's youth academy, Jeannot scored 594 goals in various youth team sections.

 Professional career

 In July 2009, Jeannot signed his first professional contract agreeing to a three-year deal with Nancy until June 2012.
 The contract made Jeannot the youngest professional football player in the club's history.
 He was, subsequently, promoted to the club reserve team in the Championnat de France amateur, the fourth level of French football.
 Jeannot appeared in 16 matches with the team scoring only one goal.
 In the 2010–11 season, he started the season with the reserve team again.
 After promising performances with the team, which included scoring all four goals in a victory over Lyon Duchère, Jeannot was called up to the senior team by manager Pablo Correa in February 2011.
 He made his professional debut on 12 February in the club's 3–1 win over Auxerre appearing as a substitute.
 Two weeks later, Jeannot appeared as a substitute in the team's 2–1 defeat to Marseille.
 On 11 March 2011, Jeannot signed a three-year contract extension with Nancy until June 2015.
 After signing the extension, he was permanently promoted to the first-team by manager Pablo Correa and assigned the number 10 shirt.

 In 2012 July, he was loaned to Châteauroux, in Ligue 2.